Climate change and air quality concerns have pushed clean energy up the global agenda. As we

 Hydrogen has had many false-starts over the past 50 years, but the time may finally be right.

-1. The world’s largest oil & gas companies are investigating ways to cut emissions, while
+1. The world’s largest oil & gas companies are investigating ways to cut emissions

-2. Nations are investigating ways to make cuts in emissions in order to appease public
+2. Nations are investigating ways to make cuts in emissions and address public sentiment

-3. Banks and other financial institutions want to be associated with Green projects, and
+3. Banks and other financial institutions want to be associated with lower carbon projects